|Photo by Bobby Quillard|

 Geek question now: Who is your favorite superhero and why?

-Spider-Man.
+I would say my favorite superhero would be Spider-Man.
 I love Spider-Man, you know, I love Captain America.
 I don’t know if you know about Spectreman, but when I was little there was a superhero called Spectreman.
-He was probably way past your time -- way past mine, too -- but I remember Spectreman.
+He was probably way past your time — way past mine, too — but I remember Spectreman.
 He had this pointy little head and he would always save people.
 I thought he was slick, but also why Spider-Man is because he has a great quality about him; he’s human, but he’s not.
-He's funny, he’s entertaining.
+He’s funny, he’s entertaining.
 He can be serious and witty, but he don’t take himself too seriously and he saves people.
 He spreads the love and that’s all it’s about.
-Saving people and spreading love and that's what I'm in the business to do.
+Saving people and spreading love and that’s what I’m in the business to do.

 What do you get really geeked out over?

 What do I really love?
 I love my family, I love my son but I don’t know if I get really geeked out over it.
 Um…geeked..geeked…I don’t know.
 I would say jumping in the ocean.
 I get geeked out over jumping in the ocean.
 When I go to Hawaii and jump off this thing called Black Rock in Maui, that is something I get geeked out about.
 I get charged about it, you know?
 We go every summer to Maui and I climb up this big ol’ rock and swim with the turtles.
 It’s the greatest feeling known to man, so that’s that.

 Wow, um, they both have that magnetic power with them.
 They’re so zen, so powerful without saying a word.

 The thing about John Malkovich is that he’s a great human being, a humble man, and he’s a giving actor, as well.
 You just want to be around him.
 You know, he plays, he goes back and forth; it’s like a great tennis match.
 He’s an awesome, special person and I have to say, I really respect him and have the utmost, you know, everything for that man.